jamesra/nornir.github.io/source/overview/overview.rst

 Tile translation
 ................

 The Nornir tools first step in registration is to translate the tiles to an optimal initial layout.
+This removes errors in the reported stage position.

 .. figure:: JamesRA.024.png
    :scale: 50%